aws-samples/dynamic-sagemaker-pipelines-framework/README.md

                 * **chain_input_source_step**: (Optional[list[step_name]]) - to use the channel outputs of a step as input to this step.
                     -{step_name}
                 * **chain_input_additional_prefix**: (Optional) - only allowed in Transform step types to be specific about content under this S3 prefix under the chain_input_source_step S3 path.
     * **dependencies**: following airflow notation, the sequence of steps across single DAG or Multi-DAG execution.
-If dependencies is left blank, explicit dependencies between steps by _chain_input_source_step_ parameter and/or implicit dependencies define the Sagemaker Pipleine DAG.
+If dependencies is left blank, explicit dependencies between steps by _chain_input_source_step_ parameter and/or implicit dependencies define the Sagemaker Pipeline DAG.
         - {step_name} >> {step_name}